Code-Institute-Submissions/Chloe-O-C-O-O-K-Milestone-Project-3/README.md

 # Features

 - A user can Create a recipes, Read recipes, Update and Delete recipes - CRUD functionality
-- Defensive programming, 'required' attribute used to stop users being able to register a new user with blank spaces etc.
+- Defensive programming, 'required' attribute used to stop users being able to register a new recipe with blank spaces etc.
+- Recipe Ingredients and Method are presented as a list when viewed for easy reading
 - When editing a recipe, the input fields are pre-filled with data so a user does not have to re-type the entire recipe
 - Min and Max length used for usernames and passwords and patterns used for further defensive programming
 - Passwords are hashed so are not readable from the database
 - Users can only edit and delete their own recipes, they cannot make any changes to other's recipes - a modal is prompted when deleting a recipe to check the user is sure they want to delete - this defensive programming prevents recipes being deleted accidentally
+- The only exception to the above is the admin user who can delete users and recipes
 - A user's profile displays their own recipes on their profile page
 - Using Bootstrap and some media queries, the site is responsive on all device sizes